-This is my well-used recipe for Potato Soup that was a favorite of my Dad’s.
-As a little girl, I remember him coming home after hauling coal from Tremont, Pa. in the Coal Region to Philadelphia and New York City in his tractor-trailer and me running out to greet him and climbing up into the cab to ride to the top of the driveway where he parked.
+As a little girl, I remember Dad coming home from Philadelphia or New York City after hauling a load of coal from Indianhead Breaker in Tremont, Pa.
+(Schuylkill County) in his tractor-trailer and me running out to greet him, climbing up into the cab to ride to the top of the driveway where he parked.

-I waited all day for my Pop to come home and was like a puppy waiting to hear the sound of that diesel coming around the turn, crossing the railroad tracks by our house – empty trailer rattling over each rail – then slowing down to turn into our dirt drive.
+I waited all day for my Pop to come home.
+I was like a puppy listening to hear the sound of that diesel coming around the turn, crossing the railroad tracks by our house – empty trailer rattling over each rail – then slowing down to turn into our dirt drive.

 Old-Fashioned Potato SoupCourse: Soups, EntreesCuisine: Pa.
 Dutch, Coal RegionDifficulty: Easy